CIBC-Internal/python/Doc/library/webbrowser.rst

 browser and wait.

 The script :program:`webbrowser` can be used as a command-line interface for the module.
-It accepts an URL as the argument.
+It accepts a URL as the argument.
 It accepts the following optional
 parameters: ``-n`` opens the URL in a new browser window, if possible;
 ``-t`` opens the URL in a new browser page ("tab").
 The options are, naturally, mutually exclusive.
 Usage example::

-   python -m webbrowser -t "http://www.python.org"
+   python -m webbrowser -t "https://www.python.org"

+.. include:: ../includes/wasm-notavail.rst

 The following exception is defined: